 We are committed to ensuring the sustainability of our world, and continue to build responsible practices into our sourcing and supply chain.
 We believe in safeguarding the environment through sound agricultural practices and the responsible use of resources.

-We have achieved 100% sourcing of sustainable palm oil and are a member of the Roundtable on Sustainable Palm Oil (RSPO), a not-for-profit association that aims to transform markets to make sustainable palm oil the norm.
+We have achieved 100% sourcing of sustainable palm oil in our retail chocolate products and are a member of the Roundtable on Sustainable Palm Oil (RSPO), a not-for-profit association that aims to transform markets to make sustainable palm oil the norm.

-We have exceeded our environmental goals for water and carbon two years early and are on track for achieving our ambitious objective of achieving 100% sustainable cocoa by 2020.
+We have exceeded our environmental goals for water and carbon two years early.

-We are updating our Global Supplier Code of Conduct to ensure that our ingredient suppliers across all of our commodities establish sourcing programs that combat deforestation and forest degradation.
+Our Global Supplier Code of Conduct ensures that our ingredient suppliers across all of our commodities establish sourcing programs that combat deforestation and forest degradation.